 Conclusion:

-Well, by now you may have got a fair idea of how airflow and DBT are different and contributing their share in the data engineering segment.
-Airflow is powerful workflows management platform whereas the data build tool is an advanced SQL-based data transformation tool.
-I believe this has helped you in clearing the confusion on DBT vs Airflow.
+By now, you may know how airflow and DBT differ and contribute their share in the data engineering segment.
+Airflow is a powerful workflow management platform, whereas the data build tool is an advanced SQL-based data transformation tool.
+I believe this has helped you clear the confusion on DBT vs Airflow.

 By Tech Solidity